DWRL-Texas/Export-Arduino-Data/README.md

 Now, check to be sure you have a .txt file titled "CoolTerm Capture..." wherever you sent it.

-## Importing Data into Google Sheets
+## Importing Data into Google Sheets or Excel:

 1. File/Import
 2. In the Import pop-up window...click the Upload menu on the top right